 - Should I be tested for any underlying medical problems?

 - I have other health problems.
-How should I manage these together with agoraphobia?
+How best can I manage these together with agoraphobia?

 - How soon do you expect my symptoms to improve?

-- With treatment, will I eventually be comfortable in the situations that scare me so much now?
+- With treatment, will I eventually be comfortable in the situations that currently scare me?

 - Does agoraphobia increase my risk of other mental health problems?